ayeenp/rljclub.github.io/content/posts/three-dogmas-of-reinforcement-learning/index.md

 - **Axiom 5: Temporal $\boldsymbol{\gamma}$-Indifference >** Discounting is consistent throughout time.
   - Temporal $\gamma$-indifference says that if you are indifferent between receiving a reward at time $t$ and receiving the same reward at time $t+1$, then your preference should not change if we move both time points by the same amount.
 For instance, if you don't care whether you get a candy today or tomorrow, then you should also not care whether you get the candy next week or the week after.

-By considering the above axioms, the reward conjecture turns into reward theorem,
+Taking these axioms into account, the reward conjecture becomes the reward theorem,

 ![reward theorem](theorem.png#center)

-We also have to take intro account people don't always satisfy all the axioms and humand preference could be different.
+It is essential to consider that people do not always conform to these axioms, and human preferences can vary.

 ![human preference](rational_human.png#center)